renayo/inventory-skill/README.md

 * "Add dictionary to desk in inventory"
 * "Where is dictionary in inventory"
 * "What is on desk in inventory"
-* "Move dictionary to backpack in inventory"
+* "Move dictionary to storage in inventory"
 * "Remove dictionary from inventory"

 ## Credits